French submarine Surcouf

 Surcouf /fr/ was a large French gun-armed cruiser submarine of the mid 20th century.
 She carried two 203 mm guns as well as anti-aircraft guns and (for most of her career) a floatplane.
 Surcouf served in the French Navy and, later, the Free French Naval Forces during the Second World War.

 Surcouf disappeared during the night of 18/19 February 1942 in the Caribbean Sea, possibly after colliding with the US freighter Thompson Lykes, although this has not been definitely established.
 She was named after the French privateer and shipowner Robert Surcouf.
 She was the largest submarine built until surpassed by the first Japanese I-400 class aircraft carrier submarine in 1944.

 Design

-The Washington Naval Treaty had placed strict limits on naval construction by the major naval powers in regard to displacements and artillery calibers of battleships and cruisers.
-However, no agreements were reached in respect of light ships such as frigates, destroyers or submarines.
+The Washington Naval Treaty had placed strict limits on naval construction by the major naval powers regarding the displacement and artillery calibers of battleships and cruisers.
+However, no agreements were reached regarding light ships such as frigates, destroyers, or submarines.
 In addition, to ensure the country's protection and that of the empire, France started the construction of an important submarine fleet (79 units in 1939).
 Surcouf was intended to be the first of a class of three submarine cruisers; however, she was the only one completed.